jackyzha0/quartz/content/notes/01-Vector-Spaces-and-Subspaces.md

 - ![pdf](https://www.maths.otago.ac.nz/webdata/resources/math202/2022_S2_Outline_Notes/Ch1.pdf?m=1657334841)

-- a vector space is a set of elements
+- a vector space is a set whose elements conformm to the eight axioms of scaling and additiveness
+- e.g.,
+	-